 \subsection{Organization of the Paper}

-The paper is organized as follows: The proofs of Theorem \ref{th:bipartitefirstrepeat} and Theorem \ref{th:bipartitejointrepeat}, and illustrating examples are given Section \ref{sec:limitcollision}.
-An analogous limit theorem for the $m$-fold collision time is proved is Section \ref{sec:mfold}.
+The paper is organized as follows: The proofs of Theorem \ref{th:bipartitefirstrepeat} and Theorem \ref{th:bipartitejointrepeat}, and examples are given in Section \ref{sec:limitcollision}.
+An analogous limit theorem for the $m$-fold collision time is proved in Section \ref{sec:mfold}.
 In Section \ref{sec:qcolor} the generalized urn model is considered and the proof of Theorem \ref{th:qcolorurn} is presented.
 The asymptotic distributions of the running times of algorithms for the discrete logarithm problem are proved in Section \ref{sec:dlp}.
-The limiting distribution of the collision time for the preferential attachment model and the infinite path using the Stein's method are given in Section \ref{sec:steinlimit}.
-Finally, in Section \ref{sec:paths} the proof of Theorem \ref{th:repeatpaths} via the construction of gambling martingales is outlined.
-Proofs of some technical lemmas are given in the Appendix (Section \ref{sec:appendix}).
+The limiting distributions of the collision times for the preferential attachment model and the infinite path are derived in Section \ref{sec:steinlimit}.